 Top Murals

 Enjoy a drive around Festival Country Indiana and check out the colorful murals that decorate the buildings in our communities.
-Visit here to see photos of the first 11 murals, which are part of the Color the County program.
+Visit here to see photos of the Color the County mural program.

 Bargersville Mural